 If you are like most B2B startups, you probably have a few hesitations as it relates to the concept of marketing and might even be afraid of marketing as a whole.

-For content marketing can be a startups best friend.
+Content marketing can actually be a startup’s best friend.
+Especially in B2B!

-Content marketing is not something you can ignore as it’s fundamentally becoming a required element of business.
-At the end of the day, content marketing is one facet of the marketing suite that can drive meaningful and measurable results for your business that cannot be fluffed up and sold.
+Content marketing is not something you can ignore.
+It is now a required element for any successful business.
+At the end of the day, content marketing is but one component of your overall marketing strategy, but it is one that can drive meaningful and measurable results for your business.

 In the enterprise, there are a handful of questions as it relates to content marketing and social media as a whole.

-Many startups are unsure how content marketing can play a roll in generating leads through potential clients for their sales team.
-In reality, the idea of generating revenue from your content marketing efforts should be at the forefront of everything you create from a content perspective.
+Many startups are unsure how content marketing can play a role in generating leads for their sales teams.
+In reality, generating revenue from your content marketing efforts should be the goal at all times.

 You need to constantly be thinking about who will want this content and if this content will help them in a way that could lead to a conversion with your product.